Denver Fire Department

 The Denver Fire Department provides fire protection and first responder emergency medical services to the city of Denver, Colorado.
 The department is responsible for an area of 155 sqmi with a population estimated at 690,000.
-The Denver Fire Department also provides fire protection to the citizens of Glendale, Sheridan, Skyline and Englewood.
+The Denver Fire Department also provides fire protection to the citizens of Glendale, Sheridan, Skyline, and Englewood.

-General Rank structure

 History

 The Denver Fire Department got its start on March 25, 1866 when a volunteer fire department was organized.
 Known as Volunteer Hook and Ladder Co. #1, the company was the first in the Colorado Territory.

 Stations and apparatus

 As of 2015, the Denver Fire Department operates out of 39 fire stations (including 5 Airport Stations), located throughout the city in 7 Districts, each under the command of a District Chief.

 Notable Incidents

 United Airlines Flight 859

 In July 1961, United Airlines Flight 859 crashed during landing at the now defunct Stapleton International Airport.
 The aircraft, a Douglas DC-8 airliner, slammed into several airport vehicles, including construction equipment, and caught fire, killing 18 (including one on the ground) and injuring 84 from a total of 122 people on board.
 This incident sparked the need for the DFD to place foam engines at the airport.